my-username-was-taken/cse3000-movr-benchmark/README.md

 |- test/
 |--- Test for various parts of the system.
 Also isolates sequencer/scheduler pretty well.
 |- tools/
-|--- Helper scripts to run expeiments. 'tools/run_experiment.py' is possibly the entry point to all experiments?
+|--- Helper scripts to run expeiments. 'tools/run_experiment.py' is the entry point to running all experiments.
 |- workload/
 |--- Other setup for TPC-C, cockroachDB, remastering experiments.
 What's the relation to the 'storage' dir?
 |-